 Register for Gift Preferences

-Some of the most fun you will have while wedding planning is making the bridal registry.
+Making the bridal registry is one of the most fun you will have while wedding planning.
 This is the part where you get to tell your guests what gifts to give you!

 It may feel awkward and presumptuous at first to make out a list of what you want everybody to buy you and your bride.
 However, your guests want and appreciate your guidance.
 Nobody wants to purchase a gift that isn’t likely ever to be used.

 The goal of the registry is to set up your home for adulthood.
 No more eating off disposable plates or using your worn-out college towels.

 You don’t have to keep it strictly to houseware, though.
 I know one person who requested camping gear.
 (It was me, ok?
 That person was me.)

 Finalize Your Guest List on Time